McRaeAlex/VancouverCSS/README.md

 - [x] Get mountains setup in a way i like
 - [x] Add stars and make them sparkle
 - [ ] Add vancouver city structure infront of mountains
-- [ ] Add toronto to right hand side
 - [ ] Add moving cloud to vancouver
 - [ ] make it rain when cloud goes over vancouver sometimes
-- [ ] Add alt text names to mountains
+- [x] Add title text names to mountains